meain/mdclip/README.md

-# mdclip - Copy markdon as html to html clipboard
+# mdclip - Copy Markdown as html to html clipboard

 A command-line tool that converts Markdown to HTML and copies both formats to the clipboard.